 Secret 3: Find your cross-breeze.

 Obvious, yes, but essential!
 Clothing dries best and fastest when it is not buried under other clothing or completely hidden from air flow (see secret 3!).
-For clothesline, this means making sure lines are spaced far enough apart that air can get through.
+For outdoor clothes dryers, this means making sure lines are spaced far enough apart that air can get through.
 It can also mean staggering clothing on the line.